cscarv/3d-orienter/README.md

 ### Some pointers:

 - We use `poetry` for package and dependency management.
 Please follow the instructions in the [docs](https://python-poetry.org/docs/) to install and use `poetry`.
-Our method's dependencies are stored in pyproject.toml, and poetry will install all the necessary packages when you execute `poetry install`.
+Our method's dependencies are stored in `pyproject.toml`, and poetry will install all the necessary packages when you execute `poetry install`.

 - Most of our training and evaluation scripts require the user to pass index files as arguments.
     - These should be `.txt` files consisting of N lines, each storing the path to either (1) a `.npy` file containing point clouds or normal vectors sampled from a single shape (used in training and validation), or (2) a `.obj` file storing a mesh for a single shape (used at inference time).